 I never did find a third pineapple.
 Or a yellow butterfly.
 Or a purple feather, for that matter.

 At this point I can’t tell if the Energy doesn’t exist, or if I’m just so neurotic it doesn’t want anything to do with me.

 I also failed to prove the existence of confirmation bias, which actual scientific experimentation shows is real.

 Maybe I’ll have better luck next week when I explore Experiment 3: The Alby Einstein Principle.

 Last night (after writing this blog post and a full 24 hours after the end of the experiment), Amanda and I went to see ZooLights at the Oregon Zoo.

 Where I ran into this.

-Had I seen this 24 hours earlier it would have been a legit “Holy moly this shit works” moment.
+Had I seen this 24 hours earlier it would have been a legit “Holy moly this stuff works” moment.
 But I saw this GIGANTIC LIGHT UP YELLOW BUTTERFLY after the experiment was over.
 And it wasn’t alone.
 There were several animated yellow light butterflies that my fumbling-old-man-with-a-cellphone photography skills weren’t keen enough to capture.

 What is the statute of limitations on this exercise?